t8js/react-router/README.md

 ⬥ The callback of both hooks is first called when the component gets mounted if the route is already in the navigation-complete state.

+⬥ The optional `callback` parameter of `useRoute(callback?)` can be used as middleware defining certain actions to be taken right before or after components get notified to re-render in response to a route change.
+One use case for this callback is [activating view transitions](#animated-view-transitions).

 ## URL parameters

 URL parameters, as a portion of the app's state, can be managed in the React's `useState()`-like manner, allowing for quick migration from local state to URL parameters or the other way around: